QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## UserInterface

-**In 2021, you might look at the UI Builder**, to create UserInterfaces (UI), like in this [video](https://www.youtube.com/watch?v=NQYHIH0BJbs&ab_channel=CocoCode).
+**In 2021, you might look at the UI Builder**, to create user interfaces (UI), like in this [video](https://www.youtube.com/watch?v=NQYHIH0BJbs&ab_channel=CocoCode).

-Otherwise, first create a canvas (ui > canvas) for your UI.
+Otherwise, first, create a canvas (ui > canvas) for your UI.
 Then you can

 * load a background